 - In what type of environment will I be most energized?

 - What do I need to be fulfilled?

 These are tough questions and answering them requires work, maybe a sounding board, maybe time but most importantly a willingness to explore and understanding of the necessity to do so.

 When I work with college grads, I start by asking questions that push them to think about their previous experiences.
 Together we explore classes, extracurricular activities, previous jobs and internships that the client either did or did not enjoy and start looking at patterns of where and why the client was successful.
 For different people, different areas start making sense.
 For one it might have been the realization that she did not enjoy using skills she was good at but never considered not using them.
 For another, the “aha” moment was when he realized he just did not want to be one of many in a large organization.
 Instead, he was much more excited about possibilities in start-ups or smaller organizations.
-He had the skills for the jobs posted at the large companies but because he was not excited about these positions (for reasons he at first was not able to articulate) his hunger did not show through (and there was no excitement about putting in extra effort into the application).
-Here are 13 signs it might be time to hire a career coach.
+He had the skills for the jobs posted at the large companies but because he was not excited about these positions for reasons he at first was not able to articulate.
+His hunger did not show through and there was no excitement about putting in extra effort into the application.
+If this resonates with you, or you are experiencing one of the many signs that indicates a need for extra support, it may be time to recruit the help of a career coach.

 I love helping college seniors and recent grads develop not only a focus for what they want to do but also a deeper understanding of themselves.
 This new perspective is the foundation of their new story – one that lets others know who they are and what they do best.
 They now have the language to talk about their strengths and their goals and how/where the two concepts can meet.
 They start telling their stories with confidence, clarity, and optimism.
 It’s this storytelling ability and powerful way to communicate focus with confidence, that attracts hiring managers to the focused candidate.